azat-co/you-dont-know-node/README.md

 # Streams

-## Abstactions for continuos chunking of data
+## Abstractions for continuos chunking of data

 ---